primesoft-group/oneoffixx-docs/_pages/install/en/server-sql-user.md

 ---
 layout: page
-title: SQL Server - User Konfiguration
+title: SQL Server – User Configuration
 permalink: "install/en/server-sql-user/"
 ---

-{% include alert.html type="info" text="OneOffixx kann <b>sowohl mit Windows Authentication als auch mit SQL Authentication</b> betrieben werden.
-Wir empfehlen die SQL-Authentifizierung, da dies in den meisten Fällen ein einfachereres Setup darstellt.
-Die nachfolgende Beschreibung nutzt die <b>SQL Authentication</b>." %}
+{% include alert.html type="info" text="OneOffixx can be operated with  <b>Windows Authentication as well as with SQL Authentication</b>.
+We recommend SQL Authentication due to an easier set up procedure in most cases.
+The following description is using <b>SQL Authentication</b>." %}

-Für den Datenzugriff wird ein OneOffixx SQL Users benötigt.
+Data access requires a OneOffixx SQL User.

 __SQL Script__

-Die folgenden Schritten können auch über dieses SQL Script automatisiert werden:
+The following steps can be automated by employing this SQL script:

-Ausgetauscht werden muss das __'PASSWORD'__ und evtl. der entsprechende Loginname, im Beispiel __oneoffixxuser__.
+The __'PASSWORD'__ and possibly the corresponding login name (__oneoffixxuser__) have to be replaced.

     CREATE LOGIN [oneoffixxuser] WITH PASSWORD='PASSWORD', CHECK_EXPIRATION=OFF, CHECK_POLICY=OFF
     GO